 Per to the Center’s bylaws, the board will have not less than five (5) nor more than seventeen (17) members.
 The board is currently seeking expertise in the areas of accountancy, commercial architecture and real estate, banking and finance, law and corporate leadership, amongst others.
 All board members are expected to acknowledge and honor the fundamental value and dignity of all individuals, make a personal financial commitment, and dedicate time and professional expertise toward strategic goals.
 We are committed to building board leadership that is diversely reflective of the community we serve and actively seek applications from lesbians, gay men, women, bisexual and transgender individuals, people of color, people living with HIV and people with disabilities.

 Board members are expected to actively participate in twelve (12) scheduled board meetings, an annual retreat and serve one one Center committee.

 The Application Process…

 To apply for the board, contact the board president or complete an application.
-Any board member may initiate the nomination process by submitting a name and supportive information to the Governance Committee.
+Any board member may initiate the nomination process by submitting a name and supportive information to the Executive Committee.
 If a vacancy exists, potential board members must complete an application and interview process.
 If no vacancy exists, potential applicants may be asked to participate in all or part of nomination process with the knowledge that no openings currently exist and that a nomination cannot move forward until a vacancy occurs.